RELATES TO: KRS 324.085

-(17) In any class with ten (10) or fewer participants for which the instructor receives at least one (1) evaluation below eighty-five (85) percent, the commission shall not consider the highest and lowest course approval percentage rating in order to ensure greater accuracy in the rating.
+(17) In any class with ten (10) or fewer participants for which the instructor receives at least one (1) evaluation below eighty-five (85) percent on a category, the commission shall not consider the highest and lowest course approval percentage rating in order to ensure greater accuracy in the rating.

-(19)(a) Any instructor who has been suspended from teaching continuing education courses may apply for reinstatement by:
+(19)(a) Any instructor who has been suspended from teaching continuing and post-license education courses may apply for reinstatement by:

 1. Submitting an application for approval to the commission;

-2. If the deficiency is in presentation, the instructor shall attend an instructor development workshop approved by the commission upon request;
+2. If the deficiency is in presentation, the instructor attending an instructor development workshop approved by the commission upon request;

-3. If the deficiency is in the subject matter, the instructor shall attend a prescribed number of credit hours in that subject approved by the commission upon request;
+3. If the deficiency is in the subject matter, the instructor attending a prescribed number of credit hours in that subject approved by the commission upon request;

 5. Providing written documentation of other steps taken to improve the instructor’s knowledge and skills; and

-(b) After submission of the above documents and consideration by the commission, the commission shall approve or deny the instructor’s request for reinstatement in its discretion.
+(b) After submission of the above documents and consideration by the commission, the commission shall approve or deny the instructor’s request for reinstatement.